The Cool Air Myth

 Hair mechanics do not work on feelings.

-Drying Is an Evaporation Process
+Drying Is An Evaporation Process

-Drying depends on airflow velocity.
+Drying depends on:

 Evaporation accelerates when there is sufficient heat and airflow.